-It's no secret that bench press powerlifting exercise is considered as the "gold standard" when it comes to developing upper body strength.
+It's no secret that bench press powerlifting exercises are considered the "gold standard" when it comes to developing upper body strength.
 But although it's effective, it's also kind of tricky to do.
 Even veteran lifters still run into trouble when doing the bench press.

 Why Bench Press is Both Awesome and Dangerous

-There are plenty of bench press variations and they’re all popular when it comes upper-body strength development.
-It’s absolutely effective when done properly, but dangerous as well when done carelessly.
-If you want to reap all the benefits of bench press, then a word of advice, don't be too overconfident and always put high regard on your safety.
+There are plenty of bench press variations, and they’re all popular when it comes to upper-body strength development.
+It’s absolutely effective when done properly, but dangerous when done carelessly.
+If you want to reap all the benefits of bench press, then a word of advice: don't be too overconfident and always put high regard on your safety.

-With today’s article, we will share with you a few bench press techniques that can help you get the best out of this famed exercise.
+In today’s article, we will share with you a few bench press techniques that can help you get the most out of this famed exercise.
 Check them out:

 Find a Spotter

 There are plenty of reasons why having a spotter is important, they don't just help you accomplish your routines, and they also keep you safe.
 And of course, because we're talking about safety here, then make sure to be extra picky when it comes to choosing your spotter.
 Ideally, the one you choose is someone who knows you well and your lifting capacity.
 That way, you are ensured that communication is open and your safety is guaranteed.
 But if you don't have a lifting partner that can assist you to lift, then ask your trainer or gym instructor.
 However, if your only option is some random dude, then before you do your exercise, see to it that you both have agreed on the signals (like when to hand the bar to you, when to unrack the bar, or how to sync up the countdown).